-There are a few variations to this dish and the fava bean can be replaced by lima beans and the herbs can be expanded to include parsley, cilantro, fenugreek leaves as well.
+There are a few variations to this dish; the fava beans can be eliminated or replaced with lima beans.
+The herbs can also be expanded to include parsley, cilantro, and fenugreek leaves.

 - 8 1/4 cups water, divided

-- 2 tablespoons salt.
-For parboiling the rice and will be rinsed out.
+- 2 tablespoons salt, for parboiling the rice and will be rinsed out.

-- 4 tablespoons butter or ghee divided
+- 4 tablespoons oil, divided

-- 1/4 teaspoon ground saffron dissolved in 2 tablespoons hot water
+- 1/4 teaspoon ground saffron, dissolved in 2 tablespoons hot water

-- Add the rinsed rice and boil on high heat uncovered for about 7-8 minutes, or until the rice has slightly softened.
+- Add the rinsed rice and boil on high heat uncovered for about 5-7 minutes, or until the rice has slightly softened.

 - Spread the saffron rice evenly in the bottom of the pot.
 This will be the crispy rice referred to as the Tahdig.

-- Pour the remainder of the rinsed rice to the pot and lightly fluff with a fork.
+- Pour the remainder of the rinsed rice, fava bean and dill mixture to the pot and lightly fluff with a fork.